teddythelion/C-Plus-Plus-Work/README.md

-# projects
+# c-plus-plus
-This is a repository of all my projects Ive had the pleasure of working on of late.
+This is a repository of all my c++ projects Ive worked on.
 Some were very small some large.
+I often would help students get past sticking points in their logic, and by teaching I learned deeply.